Loading...

 Risk associated with regulatory change

-• Description of the risk: Changes in regulations, including fiscal, environmental, urban planning, mobility policy and sustainable development as well as new provisions related to the leasing of real estate and the extension of permits with which the company, its real estate, and/or the users to whom the real estate is made available must comply.
+• Description of the risk: Changes in regulations, including fiscal, environmental, urban planning, mobility policy and sustainable development as well as new provisions relating to the letting of real estate and the extension of permits with which the company, its real estate and/or the users to whom the real estate is made available must comply.

 • Potential impact: Negative influence on business, profits, profitability, the financial situation and prospects.